Table of Contents

 By the time you reach the Eielson Visitor’s Center, you might be ready to stretch your legs a bit, and the Eielson Alpine Trail will do the trick!
 Even when clouds obscure Denali itself – which was the case for us – the view across the valleys to the west is panoramic.

 It’s a short but steep trail, climbing the ridge across the Park Road from the Visitor’s Center in a series of switchbacks.
-When we visited Denali National Park for hiking, marmots seemed quite fascinated with watching humans make their way up and quite happy to pose for pictures.
+When we embarked on our Denali National Park hiking trip, marmots seemed quite fascinated with watching humans make their way up and quite happy to pose for pictures.
 The ridge is broad where the trail reaches the top, and you can easily walk a bit west and take in the expansive valley to the north.
 This view of Mount Galen and the distant hills is completely hidden from those who never stray from the busses.

 Most people return the way they came, though you could continue west and descend back to the highway about a mile or so west of the Visitor’s Center.
 More ambitious hikers could head east and make the steep trek up 5,629-foot to Thoro Peak.
 You won’t regret taking more time for hiking in Denali.